 Conclusions

 This study uses DNA metabarcoding technology to investigate the diets of a diverse range of siphonophores.
-We identified 55 unique prey items in the gut contents of 24 siphonophore species, the majority of which were crustaceans (most of which were copepods), in addition to fishes, molluscs, and gelatinous species (Figs. 2-4).
+We identified 55 unique prey items in the gut contents of 24 siphonophore species, the majority of which were crustaceans (most of which were copepods), in addition to fishes, molluscs, and gelatinous taxa (Figs. 2-4).
 Our results expand the existing knowledge on siphonophore diets, detecting prey types previously missed by visual methods, and providing insights into the diets of several understudied siphonophore species.
 We show that whole gastrozooids can be utilized for DNA metabarcoding of diets without need for further dissection or the use of predator-blocking primers.
-We identified representatives from diverse animals (Fig. 3, SM-Figures 6-12), which demonstrates the phylogenetic range of taxa that can be amplified with our primer pairs.
-By comparing the taxonomic composition of the gut contents to that of the environmental planktonic community, we find support for the idea that most of the examined siphonophore species are specialized on distinct components of zooplankton and micronekton communities (Fig. 4).
+We identified representatives from diverse animals (Fig. 3, SM Tables 5-11), which demonstrates the phylogenetic range of taxa that can be amplified with our primer pairs.
+By comparing the taxonomic composition of the gut contents to that of the environmental planktonic community, we find support for the idea that both shallow and deep-dwelling siphonophore species selectively prey on distinct components of zooplankton and micronekton communities (Fig. 4).
 Many of the prey types found in both shallow and deep-dwelling species match published records based on visual methods, but some prey types appear underrepresented by those methods.
 Moreover, we find that many of the tentillum morphology-based dietary predictions for these species were supported by the metabarcoding results (Fig. 5).

-Overall, we provide novel insights into the ecology and natural history of several siphonophore species, revealing that siphonophores across all depths are specialized and selective predators which have diversified their feeding habits to consume fish, crustaceans, gelatinous predators, gelatinous filter-feeders, meroplanktonic larvae, and other pelagic invertebrates.
+Overall, we provide novel insights into the ecology and natural history of several siphonophore species, revealing that siphonophores across all depths are selective predators which have diversified their feeding habits to consume fish, crustaceans, gelatinous predators, gelatinous filter-feeders, meroplanktonic larvae, and other pelagic invertebrates.
 Our results reveal a significant involvement of deep- and shallow-dwelling siphonophores in the open-ocean ‘jelly web’, highlight suspected biases from visual methods, and support the hypothesized value of tentilla morphology to predict their diets.
 This study also demonstrates the suitability and effectiveness of DNA metabarcoding to identify the prey consumed by gelatinous predators.

 Materials and Methods